JonthLever/Account-Assist/README.md

 > Some parts of the code were created with help from ChatGPT.
 Each section includes a note to show whether it’s my original code or a contribution from ChatGPT.

 # Account Assist
-A customizable automation solution for accounting teams, enabling operators to focus on high-value tasks and minimize errors
+A customizable automation solution for accounting teams, enabling operators to focus on high-value tasks and minimize errors <br>
 <img src=/images/logo_conta.png>

 ## APP Retention Calculator (ISR and IVA) for Guatemala